JOin us for hope

 -

-Effects & Dealing of Trauma
+Effects of & Dealing with Trauma

 Dealing with trauma before moving forward with healing from infidelity is essential because unaddressed trauma can distort your thoughts, trigger intense emotional reactions, and create barriers to trust and vulnerability.